frankelavsky/academic_homepage/_posts/2024-06-25-llms-and-thoughts.markdown

 - llms
 - thinking
 - vibes
-description: "Large-language models don't just automate work for us, they take away some of the best vibes we have in life."
+description: "Large-language models aren't just coming for our jobs, their coming for our thoughts and vibes."
 ---
 Opening caveat before I begin: I don't know anything about cognitive science (and I don't really know much about anything else either).
 But I definitely know the vibes I feel.
 And I want to talk about the vibes I feel when I work with big, complex systems and do analytical work.
 So this is a post about my own vibes, really.